PatrykLes/component-importer/docs/re-importing.md

 You've updated your design system to the latest and greatest version and there's a bunch of new components that you want to import.
 The `component-importer` will automatically detect new components and generate code for them, so you don't need any additional configuration 🎉.

-### How to prevent removed components from being re-importer?
+### How to prevent removed components from being re-imported?

 Let imagine that you've imported a design system with 10 components, but only ended up using 5.
 If you run the `component-importer` again, it will find those new components and re-generate them, which is most likely not what you wanted.
 To prevent this from happening you can mark components to be ignored in the `importer.config.json` as follows: